-As summarized in Figure 1 below, the Housing Successor fully complied with all Housing Asset Fund spending restrictions:
+As summarized in Figure 2, the Housing Successor fully complied with all Housing Asset Fund spending restrictions:

-- During FY 2022-23, the Housing Successor expended \$123,003 on allowable administrative expenses which is well under the current year maximum limit of \$364,603.
-The annual limit on administrative expenses is the greater of \$200,000 (plus inflation), or 5 percent of the Housing Successor Portfolio balance.
-As shown in Table 3, the Portfolio balance is \$7,292,006, of which 5 percent is \$364,603. - During FY 2022-23, the Housing Successor used \$212,732 of Housing Asset Funds for homeless prevention or rapid rehousing expenses and was therefore in compliance with the \$250,000 spending restriction. - The Housing Successor spent \$0 on affordable housing development-related expenditures during FY 2022-23.
-To date, the only expenditure on housing developments made during the current five-year compliance consisted of \$2.5 million issued in FY 2020-21, which was entirely allocated to extremely low-income households (30 percent AMI or below).
+- During FY 2020-21, the Housing Successor expended \$293,619 on allowable administrative expenses which is well under the current year maximum limit of \$1,389,181.
+The annual limit on administrative expenses is the greater of \$200,000 (plus inflation), or 5% of the Housing Successor Portfolio balance.
+As shown on Table 2, the Portfolio balance is \$27,783,626, of which 5% is \$1,389,181. - During FY 2020-21, the Housing Successor used \$219,636 of Housing Asset Funds for homeless prevention or rapid rehousing expenses and was therefore in compliance with the \$250,000 spending restriction. - \$2,450,000 was spent on affordable housing development-related expenditures during FY 2020-21, all of which is allocated to assist extremely low-income households.
+To date, this is the only expenditure on housing developments made during the current five-year compliance period from July 1, 2019 to June 30, 2024.
 Therefore, the Housing Successor currently meets the five-year income proportionality targets.

-Figure 1: FY 2022-23 Housing Asset Fund Expenditure Summary
+Figure 2: 2020-21 Housing Asset Fund Expenditure Summary

-The Housing Successor will ensure it continues to meet all Housing Asset Fund expenditure requirements throughout this five-year compliance period of July 1, 2019, through June 30, 2024, and future five-year compliance periods.
+The Housing Successor will ensure it continues to meet all Housing Asset Fund expenditure requirements throughout this five-year compliance period of July 1, 2019 through June 30, 2024 and future five-year compliance periods.

-Failure to comply with the extremely low income requirement in any five-year compliance period would result in the Housing Successor having to ensure that 50 percent of remaining funds be spent on extremely low income rental units until in compliance.
-Exceeding the expenditure limit for low-income households earning between 60-80 percent AMI in any five-year reporting period will result in the Housing Successor not being able to expend any additional funds on these income categories until in compliance.
+Failure to comply with the extremely low income requirement in any five-year compliance period will result in the Housing Successor having to ensure that 50 percent of remaining funds be spent on extremely low income rental units until in compliance.
+Exceeding the expenditure limit for low income households earning between 60-80% AMI in any five-year reporting period will result in the Housing Successor not being able to expend any funds on these income categories until in compliance.